Author: Adam Obringer

 Originally, we planned on having only students from 10 schools fold 15,000 cranes each to finish the project, but we have received an overwhelming amount of support from parents and school staff.
 Because of the support, we have opened the project up to any interested members of schools in the communities.

-The cranes will be on display at the Oakton High School main gymnasium on October 28, 2017.
+We currently are aiming to have all 150,000 cranes finished by the end of the year.
 Any volunteers who helped us throughout this historic community effort are welcome to join us!

 Are you local to the Fairfax County footprint?
 If so, we would love to have you join the initiative.
 To join, click here.